Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 Space-Maker Garage Rack

 If you’ve got space between your opened garage door and the garage ceiling, here’s a way to use it: Build racks, as shown, from screwed-together 2x2s.
 It’s quick, easy and inexpensive.
-Use 5-in. lag bolts to secure the racks to the ceiling joists.
+Use 5-inch lag bolts to secure the racks to the ceiling joists.
 Be sure to leave several inches of clearance between the bottom of the rack and the opened door. — Dave Rennie

 Garden Hose Hanger